 - 9 Email Templates for Nonprofit Annual Communication Plan

 5. Take an Online Course

-Level-up your marketing knowledge, fundraising tactics, writing skills, or organizational management by taking an online course.
-Whether you’re a beginner, intermediate, or advanced practitioner, there are courses on platforms like Coursera, Udemy, and that offer both free and paid online classes like.
+There are also courses on platforms like Coursera, Udemy, and others that offer both free and paid online classes like.

 - Data-Driven Nonprofits: Increase Your Organization’s Impact Though Effective Use of Data ($11.99)